Backyard Chicken Predators

 Chickens have a natural instinct to be up off the ground at night.
 By giving them enough room to do this, you will help them to protect themselves more easily.

-READ: Everything You Need To Know About Chicken Roosts
+Find out Everything You Need To Know About Chicken Roosts and help your flock stay happy and healthy.

 Get into the habit of locking your chickens up safely before dusk or earlier if you already have a predator problem.

-Since most backyard chicken predators prowl at night, it helps to get a head start and put your hens safely inside of their coop before nighttime.
+Since most backyard chicken predators prowl at night, it helps to get a head start and put your hens inside their coop well before nighttime.

 To help you can train your chicken flock to come to you when you call.
 Training your chickens is easier than you think.